• Recipes

 • Unsalted Butter - I usually use my homemade butter, or a stick of American-style butter from the supermarket.
 I prefer an unsalted butter so I can choose how much salt to add, but if you'd rather use salted butter that's fine.
 Just add half as much salt or skip it entirely.

 • High Quality Honey - I recommend using a high quality honey with a flavor you really like.
 I usually honeys with citrus or berry notes, or dark colored honeys with strong, robust flavors.
-"Honey laundering" is a remarkably common problem with a lot of cheap honey brands — for a recipe that relies so much on the honey flavor and the way the honey incorporates into the butter, you really do want to make sure you're using 100% pure honey.
+"Honey laundering" is a remarkably common problem with a lot of cheap honey brands.
+Since this recipe relies so much on the honey flavor and the way the honey incorporates into the butter, I think it's worth using 100% pure honey.

 NOTE: I do not recommend using Morton's kosher salt for this recipe; the crystals are too big and dense and will not dissolve nicely in the butter.

-Because it's such a simple recipe, you'll want to make sure you're using high quality ingredients AND that you pay attention to the ingredient temperatures and techniques to get it just right.
+Because this is such a simple recipe, you'll want to make sure you're paying attention to the ingredient temperatures and techniques to get it just right.
+Being patient with the process helps ensure the honey and butter combine smoothly and are less likely to separate later!

 pouring honey into whipped butter in a metal bowl.